freeCodeCamp/freeCodeCamp/curriculum/challenges/chinese-traditional/19-foundational-c-sharp-with-microsoft/work-with-variable-data-in-c-sharp-console-applications/challenge-project-work-with-variable-data-in-c-sharp.md

 ## --text--

-To sort a string array, why is it be important to use the `String.Trim()` method on each array element before sorting?
+To sort a string array, why is it important to use the `String.Trim()` method on each array element before sorting?

 ## --answers--